menendezdiaz/RemoteSensingDataAnalysis/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Run the notebooks or Python scripts located in the `src/` directory.
+3. Run the Python scripts located in the `src/` directory.

+4. Open the notebooks and run to visualize

 ## 📈 Next Steps
 - Implement spectral integration and object detection workflows